Green Mosque, Bursa: Mausoleum

 The mausoleum of Mehmed I is situated on a raised mound across from the mosque, to the southeast.
-It consists of a octagonal structure covered by a dome 15 m in diameter.
+It consists of an octagonal structure covered by a dome 15 m in diameter.
 The whole building is decorated with tiles, and those of the mausoleum chamber are as rich as those in the mosque.
 They cover the walls, cenotaphs, and another ornate mihrab.
 A burial chamber or crypt (usually off limits to visitors today) is located beneath the floor of the main chamber where the cenotaphs are located.
 In addition to the sultan's burial, the mausoleum contains the tombs of his sons Mustafa, Mahmud, and Yusuf, as well as several women of his family and his nanny.